Smy619/projet-avis-js/README.md

 # 📦 projet-avis-js

 > A simple JavaScript project to display customer reviews for a fictional website.
-This is part of the **OpenClassrooms - Front-End Developer** training program.
+This is part of the **OpenClassrooms - Web Integrator training program.

 ## 🎯 Objective